DevOps-Cert/linuxsystemadministration/README.md

 #	Configurating Services
 https://www.cheatography.com/nhatlong0605/cheat-sheets/lfcs-module6-serviceconfiguration/
 ## Virtual Machines
+**Ok, so, honestly this is one limitation of the VirtualBox approach with Vagrant.
+You are either going to need to setup another machine really running Linux or something like that.**

-### Configure a hypervisor to host virtual guests and load a simple VM
+<details><summary>Configure a hypervisor to host virtual guests and load a simple VM</summary>

 ```
 # apt-get install libvirt-bin libvirt-dev -y